Insurance for PIE students

 You will be confirming that you will enroll in the next PIE session or that you are taking your 5th session vacation and would like to continue enrollment in the PIE insurance.

-Completing the PIE insurance Confirmation will cause your Bursar bill to be billed for the next premium amount.
+If you will be enrolled at PIE for the next session this will cause your Bursar bill to be billed for the next premium amount.

 How does insurance work?

 Insurance has a very specific and complicated vocabulary.

 Medical care in the U.S. is very expensive.
 Insurance helps to lower the cost to each person.

 Insurance companies contract with doctors for lower prices than what the doctor normally provides.
 This is called a "reasonable and customary charge," by the insurance company.

 Insured persons (you) will pay a smaller amount for the service a doctor gives you because you have insurance.